Team-Deepiri/diri-helox/START_EVERYTHING.md

 docker compose -f docker-compose.dev.yml logs -f jupyter
 ```

-**Note:** Normal `docker compose up` does NOT rebuild images - it uses existing ones.
+**💡 Tip:** Normal `docker compose up` does NOT rebuild images - it uses existing ones.
 This is fast and efficient for daily use.

 ### Rebuilding (Only When Needed)